BananaAcid/ai-operator/README.md

       --no-ask                 ... to disable
   -s, --sysenv                 allow to use the complete system environment
       --no-sysenv              ... to disable
-  -e, --end                    end prompting if assumed done
+  -e, --end                    end promping if assumed done
       --no-end                 ... to disable

+  -i, --import <filename>      import context from a history file or list files select from -i *, --import *             ask for history file with a list, even if it would not

   -u, --update                 update user config (save config) -c, --config                 config only, do not prompt.

   -r, --reset                  reset (remove) config --reset-prompts              reset prompts only (use this after an update)

-  --open <config>              open the file in the default editor or the agents path (env, config, agents)
+  --open <config>              open the file in the default editor or the agents path (env, config, agents, history)

 Settings config path: ................../.baiorc